Jollywatt/typst-fletcher/src/edges.typ

   ///
   /// If `auto`, the label is placed roughly above straight edges, or on the outside of curved edges.
   ///
-  /// If `center` or `none`, the label is placed directly over the edge, and the label fill defaults to white.
-  ///
   /// An alignment (e.g., `top`, `left`, `top + left`) means place the label beside the edge to whichever side is nearer that direction.
   /// If given as an alignment, the side may flip depending on the edge's angle.
   ///
   /// If `true`, the label is placed above the edge assuming it goes left to right;
   /// `false` is the opposite side.
-  /// If given as a boolean, the side does not flip depending on the edge's angle.
+  /// In these cases, the side never flips depending on the edge's angle.
+  ///
+  /// If `center` or `none`, the label is placed directly over the edge, and the label fill defaults to white.
   ///
   /// The special alignment values `start` and `end` place the label before or after a point, travelling along the edge.
 This works best when used like `(pos: 0%, side: start)` or `(pos: 100%, side: end)`.
   /// ```example